 Use the TFTP Download Management menu to load software updates into the switch.
-The download file should be an OmniStack[®] 6124 binary file from Alcatel; otherwise the agent will not accept it.
+The download file should be an Omnistack® 8008 binary file from Alcatel; otherwise the switch will not accept it.
 The success of the download operation depends on the accessibility of the TFTP server and the quality of the network connection.
-After downloading the new software, the agent will automatically restart itself.
+After downloading the new software, the switch will automatically restart itself.
 Parameters shown on this screen are indicated in the following figure and table.